-Most people know that there is a governmental agency called the Federal Deposit Insurance Corporation (or FDIC) that protects bank deposits.
-The FDIC covers up to $250,000 on bank deposits at a member financial institution, if it were to fail.
-The goal of the FDIC insurance is to instill confidence in our banking system so you keep your deposits with the bank – preventing bank rushes that lead to bank failures.
+Most people know that there is a governmental agency called the Federal Deposit Insurance Corporation (or FDIC) that protects bank deposits (or NCUA which protects credit union deposits).
+The FDIC insurance amount limit for banks and NCUA insurance amount limit for credit unions are both at $250,000 in deposits per member, per financial institution, per account category, if that institution were to fail.
+The goal of FDIC, for example, is to instill confidence in our banking system so that you keep your deposits at the bank – preventing bank runs that lead to bank failures.

 But what about investments?
 Does FDIC coverage apply to investments?

 It turns out it doesn’t.

 But before you go and sell off all of your investments, there is an alternative.

 There is an organization called the Securities Investor Protection Corporation, or SIPC for short, that provides insurance coverage on your investment assets, if the investment brokerage you are holding them in were to fail or your assets were to come up missing for another reason.

 Unlike the FDIC, the SIPC is not a governmental agency.
 It is, however, a federally mandated non-profit organization with Presidential appointees.
 It was founded in 1970 and is financially supported by financial institution membership.
 Investment brokerages need to pay to become members in order to be covered by the SIPC.